Paul72187/CV/README.md

 Trained in basic healthcare assistant role - dressing ulcerated feet, dressing and packing pressure sores and flushing/changing catheters.
 I am always keen to learn and develop new skills and challenge my own approach to doing things, an approach which will stand me in good stead for joining the Tech industry.

 Worked closely with behavioural doctors to manage my father's tendency towards violence during the progression of his dementia.
-This enhanced my problem-solving skills, which will be critical to be a software developer
+This enhanced my problem solving skills, which will be critical to being a successful software developer

 Offered peer support to other families dealing with a relative's onset of stroke and/or dementia - providing the relative/human perspective of the aftermath in addition to the clincial perspective.
 This was very rewarding and helped me to see alternative perspectives to my own situation.